nmovshov/planetary-collision-scripts/build_scipy.md

-Setting up a SciPy stack to work with Spheral's python
+Setting up a SciPy stack to work with SPHERAL's python
 ------------------------------------------------------

 SciPy (http://scipy.org) is a collection of useful enhancements to Python that